SeldonIO/seldon-core/examples/centralised-logging/README.md

 ## Introduction

-Here we will set up EFK (elasticsearch, fluentbit, kibana) as a stack to gather logs from SeldonDeployments and make them searchable.
+Here we will set up EFK (elasticsearch, fluentd/fluentbit, kibana) as a stack to gather logs from SeldonDeployments and make them searchable.

-This demo is aimed at minikube and loosely based on https://www.katacoda.com/javajon/courses/kubernetes-observability/efk
+This demo is aimed at minikube.

 Alternatives are available and if you are running in cloud then you can consider a managed service from your cloud provider.